16 April 2025

 1. Make safety visible

-Not just during toolbox meetings.
-Also during coffee breaks, team briefings or evaluations.
-When you consistently bring up safety, it becomes a shared value.
+Not only at toolbox meetings.
+Also during the coffee break, the work meeting, or the evaluation.
+If you include safety every time, it naturally becomes a shared value.

 2. Be present and approachable

 Walk around.
-Ask how people are doing.
-Let them share.
-And really listen—even when it’s uncomfortable.
+Ask how things are going.
+Let people tell their stories.
+And really listen – even when it’s uncomfortable.

 You are the example.
-Show that safety matters, even when it costs speed or convenience.
+Show that you value safety, even if it costs speed or convenience.

-Mistakes are not failures—they are learning opportunities.
+Mistakes are not failures, they are a source of growth.
 Dare to be vulnerable yourself.
-That gives others permission to be honest.
+This gives others permission to be honest.

-6. Safety as part of the job—not on top of it
+Safety as part of the work – not on top of it

-Safety isn’t just about avoiding what goes wrong—it’s about recognising what goes right.
-Small wins, smart solutions, or a colleague who speaks up about unsafe behaviour—these deserve appreciation.
-Not with applause or bonuses, but with a genuine “good catch” or “thanks for speaking up”.
+Safety is not only about avoiding what goes wrong, but also about recognising what goes right.
+Small successes, smart solutions, or simply someone addressing a colleague about unsafe behaviour – that deserves recognition.
+Not with a big applause or a bonus system, but with a sincere “well spotted” or “thank you for saying that.”
 By making positive examples visible, you give the right behaviour more weight than any poster or campaign.
 People feel: this is how we do things here.

-A safe work environment is not a nice-to-have—it’s essential.
-And the impact of strong safety leadership goes far beyond fewer incidents:
+A safe working environment is not a nice-to-have.
+It is essential.
+And the effect of good safety leadership goes far beyond fewer accidents:

 • Lower stress